 Here's how we turned a cardboard box into a stylish horse drawn carriage.
-Perfect for the Queen's Jubilee, or celebrating any royal occasion.
+Perfect for celebrating the King's Coronation, or any royal occasion.

-Take one large box, fold the bottom & top sections inside the box.
+Take one large box, fold the bottom & top sections up inside the box.

-Attach white paper to the outside of the box (we used double-sided tape).
+Attach white paper to the outside of the box (we used a roll of paper & double-sided tape).
 Decorate the outer top edge of the box with a little gold paint.

-To make the wheels, take two paper plates & two smaller circles of card (we cut our circles from a cereal packet) cover with paint of your choice.
-My girl chose more gold... well it is for a royal carriage!
+To make the wheels, we used two paper plates & two smaller circles of card, cut from a cereal packet.
+Then paint ir decorate as you wish.
+My girl chose more gold... well it is a royal carriage!

 She then decided the wheels needed more decoration... so sequins & paper shapes were added.
 Very glam!